 It didn’t take long for the public to take to motoring.
 The automobile quickly left the realm of rich man’s toy to transportation necessity once Henry Ford made his Model T cheap and available.
-Folks liked taking to the open road despite the terrible conditions that existed before the hard roads movement.
-Driving one’s car a traveler wasn’t tied to strict railroad schedules and dress codes and mealtimes set up at railroad hotels.
-That sense of freedom, the excitement of travel adventure combined with automobile road improvements created a tourism industry that continues today.
+Folks liked taking to the open road despite the terrible conditions before the hard roads movement.
+Driving one’s car, a traveler wasn’t tied to strict railroad schedules and dress codes and mealtimes set up at railroad hotels.
+That sense of freedom, the excitement of travel adventure, and automobile road improvements created a tourism industry that continues today.

-Those first automobile tourists traveled with everything including the kitchen sink.
+Those first automobile tourists traveled with everything, including the kitchen sink.
 Their car was a home-away-from home because these were the days before motels.
-Called tin can campers, auto gypsies, auto campers these earlier adventurers loved gadgets and regularly traveled with gasoline stoves, Dutch ovens, portable refrigerators, steam irons, wash tubs, big tents, folding beds, collapsible camp furniture, food, clothing and sporting gear.
-Top heavy with equipment for all occasions, auto campers drove until tired, pulled off to the side of the road and set up camp.
+Called tin can campers, auto gypsies, and auto campers, these earlier adventurers loved gadgets and regularly traveled with gasoline stoves, Dutch ovens, portable refrigerators, steam irons, wash tubs, big tents, folding beds, collapsible camp furniture, food, clothing, and sporting gear.
+Top heavy with equipment for all occasions, auto campers drove until tired, pulled off to the side of the road, and set up camp.
 The fact that a campsite might also be private property didn’t enter into the equation.
-As the numbers of these travelers increased so did litter, damage to crops, theft of property and general displeasure from those whose property was being violated.
+As the numbers of these travelers increased, so did litter, damage to crops, theft of property, and general displeasure from those whose property was being violated.

 In 1916 motorists averaged 125 miles a day.
-As roads improved so did the mileage that increased to 170 miles in 1920, 200 miles in 1925 and 300 miles in 1931.
-In McHenry County, Illinois the 1920’s saw its first organized efforts to formalize camping sites as well as lure the motoring public to places like Hebron, Richmond, Crystal lake, Spring Grove, Woodstock, McHenry, Marengo, and even little Solon Mills by providing tourist camps.
+As roads improved, the mileage increased to 170 miles in 1920, 200 miles in 1925, and 300 miles in 1931.
+In McHenry County, Illinois, the 1920s saw its first organized efforts to formalize camping sites and lure the motoring public to places like Hebron, Richmond, Crystal lake, Spring Grove, Woodstock, McHenry, Marengo, and even little Solon Mills by providing tourist camps.

-As the numbers of auto campers continued to climb so too did the efforts on behalf of local businessmen organizations to capitalize on the trade these potential customers could provide to local businesses if only they could be lured into America’s small towns.
-It was argued that by setting up tourists camps travel by automobile would be encouraged and the travelers would spend money on gas and oil, food, supplies and souvenirs.
+As the number of auto campers continued to climb, so did the efforts on behalf of local businessmen organizations to capitalize on the trade these potential customers could provide to local businesses if only they could be lured into America’s small towns.
+It was argued that by setting up tourist camps, travel by automobile would be encouraged, and travelers would spend money on gas and oil, food, supplies, and souvenirs.

-In September of 1921 the Illinois Auto Club erected motorist guide signs through McHenry.
-It was shortly thereafter that auto camps began springing up across the county.
+In September 1921, the Illinois Auto Club erected motorist guide signs through McHenry.
+It was shortly after that auto camps began springing up across the county.
 The first mention of one was in Woodstock in the summer of 1922.
-With the city providing the lights, sand and water, the commercial club made up of city businessmen, agreed to build a shelter.
-The site chosen for the camp was called Standpipe Park, which was located at the intersection of Hill and Jackson Streets.
-There are no records indicating how popular a stopping place this was; however, because of a nearby pond which has been since drained, it was often called “Skeeter” Park.
+With the city providing the lights, sand, and water, the commercial club, comprised of city businessmen, agreed to build a shelter.
+The site chosen for the camp was called Standpipe Park, located at the intersection of Hill and JacNo records indicate how popular a stopping place this was; however, because of a nearby pond that has since been drained, it was often called “Skeeter” Park.

-Meanwhile McHenry was planning its own camp site.
-In late May, 1923 N.H.
+Meanwhile, McHenry was planning its own campsite.
+In late May 1923, N.H.
 Petesh and William Spencer of the McHenry Community Club contracted M.A.
 Conway about a tract of land east of the Fox River for tourist camping.
-Conway’s Woods (located on Lincoln Road) as the site was commonly called had previously been used as a picnic grounds.
+Conway’s Woods (located on Lincoln Road), as the site was commonly called, had previously been used as a picnic ground.
 The Club struck a deal with Conway to rent a strip of land for their camp.
 They planned to erect a big sign above the entrance.
 The businessmen were worried they might lose the tourist trade without such a camp.
-Additional newspaper accounts indicated the site was gradually becoming known by the traveling public enough so that Mr. Conway was making an effort to get park seats.
+Additional newspaper accounts indicated the site was gradually becoming known by the traveling public enough that Mr. Conway was trying to get park seats.
 By 1925 new signs were needed for Conway’s Woods and several businesses stepped forward to help.
 Alexander Lumber Company would donate the wood for one sign.
-Thomas P. Bolger would donate sign paint and Mayor Wattles asked the City Council to approve two more welcome signs leading into the city bringing the number up to seven.
+Thomas P. Bolger would donate sign paint, and Mayor Wattles asked the City Council to approve two more welcome signs leading into the city, bringing the number up to seven.

-Small towns like Hebron began agitating for a free tourist camp within close proximity of their village.
+Small towns like Hebron began agitating for a free tourist camp near their village.
 Spring Grove provided one, probably somewhere along today’s Route 12.
-Whether Hebron’s was ever established is unknown nor do we know where the Spring Grove tourist camp was.
+Whether Hebron’s was ever established is unknown, nor do we know where the Spring Grove tourist camp was.

-Earl’s daughter Gladys Penney shared some of her recollections about that camp in 1999 in the Society’s newsletter The Tracer.
-According to Gladys her folks had a farm at the end of Rowland Avenue just off Route 20 five blocks west of the downtown business district.
+Earl’s daughter Gladys Penney shared her recollections about that camp in 1999 in the Society’s newsletter, The Tracer.
+According to Gladys, her folks had a farm at the end of Rowland Avenue just off Route 20, five blocks west of the downtown business district.
 A big sign on the highway directed motorists to the camp.
-Families drove in, pitched tents and stayed overnight.
-She remembered them coming up to the farm just west of the camp to use the outhouse behind the big house, to get water from the well and sometimes buy eggs, milk or vegetables.
-After a year of operation the Marengo Civic Improvement Association improved the camp with adequate toilet facilities for men and women.
-They also provided a new table and new platform around the well.
-It was probably around the same time that a 50¢ fee was imposed to help with the upkeep.
-According to a 1927 newspaper article, the auto camp was still in operation.
+Families drove in, pitched tents, and stayed overnight.
+She remembered them coming up to the farm just west of the camp to use the outhouse behind the big house, to get water from the well, and sometimes buy eggs, milk, or vegetables.
+After a year of operation, the Marengo Civic Improvement Association improved the camp with adequate toilet facilities for men and women.
+They also provided a new table and a new platform around the well.
+Around the same time, a 50¢ fee was imposed to help with the upkeep.
+According to a 1927 newspaper article, the auto camp was still operating.

-As time went on improvements were made to the motor camps.
-Travelers compared camps in one town and another and pressured for improvements which then resulted in overnight usage fees.
-Crystal Lake by 1925 was collecting a $1.00 parking fee for out-of-towners who parked at the lake front.
+As time went on, improvements were made to the motor camps.
+Travelers compared camps in one town and another and pressured for improvements, resulting in overnight usage fees.
+Crystal Lake, by 1925 was collecting a $1.00 parking fee for out-of-towners who parked at the lakefront.

-The auto camps had great appeal to the traveling public, especially the women.
-The well equipped camp could supply items a traveler wouldn’t need to pack himself like picnic tables, tent floors, recreational equipment and personal supplies.
-Besides they offered clean privies, showers, and rain shelters.
+The auto camps greatly appealed to the traveling public, especially women.
+The well-equipped camp could supply items a traveler wouldn’t need to pack himself, like picnic tables, tent floors, recreational equipment, and personal supplies.
+Besides, they offered clean privies, showers, and rain shelters.

-Unfortunately municipal supported auto camps fell out of favor during the same decade, 1920’s, that they first flourished.
-Local newspapers like the McHenry Plaindealer excitedly announced each and every improvement when the camp sites were new.
-But there was a lot going on then.
-In 1922, alone, St. Patrick’s Parish in McHenry built a new church, a four year new high school was approved, the McHenry Country Club opened the first nine of its 18 hole golf course, cement road building was moving ever closer, a sewer system was undertaken and McHenry passed from a village to a city.
+Unfortunately, municipal-supported auto camps fell out of favor during the same decade, the 1920s, when they first flourished.
+Local newspapers like the McHenry Plaindealer excitedly announced every improvement when the campsites were new.
+But a lot was going on then.
+In 1922 alone, St. Patrick’s Parish in McHenry built a new church, a four-year new high school was approved, the McHenry Country Club opened the first nine of its 18-hole golf course, cement road building was moving ever closer, a sewer system was undertaken, and McHenry passed from a village to a city.

 The story of McHenry County’s auto camps ends with much less fanfare than when they began.
 It wasn’t much of a leap from tent sites to cottages in the tourist industry.
 To see that next step, a quick stop at the McHenry County Historical Society museum in Union will produce one of the 1949 – 1950 Orsolini Cabins, once located on Whiskey Corners (Routes 31 and 12 south of Richmond).
 Until the bigger owned chain motels replaced them, these little “Mom and Pop” owned cottages like Orsolini’s or McClure’s in Harvard served the traveling public in McHenry County just fine.
 Their story, however, is another chapter in American tourism history.